 The role of the chimney is to maintain sufficient draft to achieve complete combustion.
-To ensure maximum performance, Blaze King recommends a minimum vertical chimney height of 15 ft (from stove top to termination) when installing an appliance at sea level (and up to 1000 ft of elevation).
+To ensure maximum performance, Blaze King recommends a minimum vertical chimney height of 15ft (from stove top to termination) when installing an appliance at sea level (and up to 1000ft of elevation).
 For freestanding installations, it is also recommended to use double wall pipe from stove top adaptor to ceiling support box.
 Double wall pipe helps to keep the chimney warm and improve draft performance.
-For wall exit installations, a vertical length of 3 ft from stove top to elbow is recommended.
+For wall exit installations, a vertical length of 3ft from stove top to elbow is recommended.
 It is also recommended to use a pair of 45 degree elbows rather than a single 90 degree elbow to allow for a smoother transition of airflow.
 When possible, outside chimney systems should be isolated from the external environment by building a chase around the chimney.
 Doing so will help keep the chimney warm and maintain sufficient draft (please refer to the "RECOMMENDED FLUE HEIGHTS" section).
-Without a properly installed chimney, this appliance will not operate at its maximum performance which could yield incomplete combustion.
+Without a properly installed chimney, this appliance will not operate at its maximum performance which could yield incomplete combustion leading to more smoke exiting the chimney system.